gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/protocol_package/04_data_ontology.md

 ### 4. Coupling

-Coupling is the relational status between trains.
+Coupling is not mere proximity, resemblance, or symbolic association.

-It may be:
+Coupling begins when events in distinct trains occur simultaneously or near-simultaneously, within the relevant coherence window, strongly enough that the trains can no longer be treated as fully independent.

-- tentative
+It may first appear as:
-- strengthening
+- tentative simultaneity
-- stable
+- recurrent near-simultaneity
-- weakening
+- coordinated relation change
-- fragmented
+- mutual adjustment in unfolding

-- dissolved
+A coupling may later strengthen, stabilize, weaken, fragment, or dissolve.

 **Protocol function**
-- preserves relational structure without forcing symbolic overcommitment
+- marks the emergence of relational structure across trains
-- distinguishes weak possibility from stable relational organization
+- provides the basis for choreography formation
-- supports reopening, de-confirmation, and recoupling
+- supports prediction, confirmation, weakening, reopening, and dissolution

 Compactly:

-> Coupling is the evolving relational bond structure among trains.
+> Coupling is structured simultaneous or near-simultaneous unfolding across trains, within a coherence window, sufficient to support a relational reading.

 ---